 As described earlier, these autonomous vehicles could utilize edge computing to process data much closer to the vehicle via these sensors, saving precious milliseconds.

 And while driverless cars are not yet mainstream, companies are preparing.
 In 2018, The Automotive Edge Computing Consortium (AECC) announced that it would be launching operations focused on connected cars solutions.

 “Connected cars are rapidly expanding beyond luxury models and premium brands, to high-volume, mid-market models.
 The industry will soon reach a tipping point where the volume of vehicle data generated will overwhelm existing cloud, computing, and communications infrastructure resources.” – Kenichi Murata, president and chairman of the AECC

-Members include DENSO Corporation, Toyota Motor Corporation, AT&T, Ericsson, Intel, and others.
+Members include DENSO Corporation, Toyota Motor Corporation, IBM Japan, AT&T, Ericsson, Intel, and others.